mnlsmmdv/DADSA_ASSIGNMENT/README.md

 # BigCon

-BigCon is a Python program developed for UWE BSc Computer Science DADSA year 02 assignment.
+This is a Python program developed for UWE BSc Computer Science DADSA's year 02 assignment.

 ## Installation
 Use git to clone this file to your system.